-hydrostatic option.
+In the present work, the Advanced Research WRF dynamic version (WRF-ARW, version 3.9.1.1, https://github.com/NCAR/ 10 WRFV3/releases/tag/V3.9.1.1) is used.
+It solves the compressible Euler non-hydrostatic equations, and also includes a run-time hydrostatic option.
 The WRF-ARW uses a terrain-following hydrostatic pressure coordinate system in the vertical direction and utilizes the 'Arakawa C-grid'.
-WRF incorporates various physical processes including microphysics, cumulus parameterization, planetary boundary layer, surface layer, land surface, and longwave/shortwave radiation, with several options available for each process.
+WRF incorporates various physical processes including microphysics, cumulus parameterization, planetary boundary layer, surface layer, land surface, and longwave/shortwave radiationsradiation, with several options available for each process.

-- 5 Similar to the implementations in MITgcm, WRF is also separated into initialization, run, and finalization subroutines to enable the WRF-ESMF interface to control the atmosphere model during the coupled simulation, shown in Fig. 2(a).
-The implementation of the present WRF-ESMF interface is based on the prototype interface (Henderson and Michalakes, 2005).
+Similar to the implementation-implementations in MITgcm, WRF is also separated into initialization, run, and finalization subroutines to enable the WRF-ESMF interface to control the atmosphere model during the coupled simulation, shown in

+- Fig. 2(a).
+The implementation of the present WRF-ESMF interface is based on the prototype interface (Henderson and Micha-5 lakes, 2005).
 In the present work, the prototype WRF-ESMF interface is updated to modern versions of WRF-ARW and ESMF, based on the NUOPC layer.
-This prototype interface is also expanded to interact with the ESMF/NUOPC coupler to receive the oceanic - 10 surface variables and send the atmospheric surface variables.
+This prototype interface is also expanded to interact with the ESMF/NUOPC coupler to receive the ocean oceanic surface variables and send the atmosphere surface fluxes atmospheric surface variables.
 The surface boundary condition fields are registered in the coupler following the NUOPC protocols with timestamps.
-The WRF grid information is also provided for online re-gridding by ESMF.
-To carry out the coupled simulation on HPC clusters, the WRF-ESMF interface also runs in parallel via MPI communications.
+The WRF grid information is - also provided for online re-gridding by ESMF.
+To carry out the coupled simulation on HPC clusters, the WRF-ESMF interface 10 also runs in parallel via MPI communications.